Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Losartan Potassium (loe-SAR-tan poe-TAS-ee-um)

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 - Do not stop using this medicine without asking your doctor, even if you feel well.
 This medicine will not cure your high blood pressure, but it will help keep it in normal range.
 You may have to take blood pressure medicine for the rest of your life.

 Call your doctor right away if you notice any of these side effects:

-- Loss of appetite, pain in your upper stomach.
+- Loss of appetite, pain in your upper stomach, yellow skin or eyes

 If you notice these less serious side effects, talk with your doctor: